Donika2401/FoodRemains/README.md

-# FoodRemains
+# FreeFeeds

-Foodremains is an online platform which helps to reduce food waste from restaurants.
+FreeFeeds is an online platform which helps to reduce food waste from restaurants.
 The idea is to create a web app which lets the restaurants to list their food items along with their quantity.
 It’ll have a login for the restaurants.
 The user can select the items they want and order it online for free and pick it up from the restaurant.